 Program overview

 The Bachelor of Arts (Honours) in Religious Studies is designed for students who wish to delve deeply into the study of religion and its impact on society.
 This program offers a comprehensive understanding of various religious traditions, beliefs, and practices.
-Students will engage with critical theories and methodologies, allowing them to analyze and interpret religious phenomena.
-The program is structured to foster critical thinking, analytical skills, and a nuanced appreciation of the role of religion in contemporary life.
+It is ideal for those looking to explore the complexities of religion in a contemporary context, preparing graduates for diverse career paths.
+The program emphasizes critical thinking, analytical skills, and a nuanced understanding of cultural and ethical issues related to religion.

 The Bachelor of Arts (Honours) in Religious Studies is structured to provide a robust educational experience over a four-year period.
 The program includes: